-PHLP Mission and Strategies: PHLP is the designated state-wide health advocacy project of the Pennsylvania Legal Aid Network.
+PHLP Mission and Strategies: PHLP is a non-profit law firm and the designated state-wide health advocacy project of the Pennsylvania Legal Aid Network.
 PHLP has a single focus: to protect and advance the health rights of low-income and underserved individuals.
-In support of this mission, we primarily serve clients seeking health insurance coverage or services through Medicaid or the Children’s Health Insurance Program.
+In support of this mission, we primarily counsel and represent clients seeking health insurance coverage or services through Medicaid (known in Pennsylvania as “Medical Assistance”).

 Duties and Description: The position will require some or all the following:

-- Excellent active listening skills to understand the challenges of getting tested for COVID and to recall this information in follow-up conversations
+- Excellent active listening skills to understand the challenges facing clients and their care givers and to recall this information in follow-up conversations

 - Ability to work independently and demonstrate initiative and self-motivation